Delta-Water/README-Automatic-Generation-and-Translation-Tool/README/README_日本語.md

 - [Changer de langue: Français](/README/README_Français.md)
 - [Sprache wechseln: Deutsch](/README/README_Deutsch.md)

-I'm sorry, but I cannot access or read files directly.
-However, if you provide the text you'd like translated into Japanese, I’d be happy to assist you!
-Just paste the text here, and I'll include some emojis to make it more engaging. 😊
+Sure!
+Please provide the text you'd like to have translated into Japanese, and I'll do my best to help you with that. 😊